EN

 • Hotel

-Your Mongolia wildlife photography tour begins with an early departure from Ulaanbaatar, heading west toward the open landscapes of central Mongolia.
+Your wildlife photography Mongolia tour begins with an early departure from Ulaanbaatar, heading west toward the open landscapes of central Mongolia.
 The first wildlife stop is Khustai National Park, one of Mongolia’s most important conservation success stories and home to the reintroduced Przewalski’s horse, as well as red deer, Mongolian gazelle, fox, and wolf.

 Continuing west, the landscape changes at Elsen Tasarkhai, often called the “Mini Gobi,” where sand dunes meet grassland and rocky hills.
 This transition zone offers excellent photographic opportunities and introduces the ecological contrasts that define Mongolia.
 By evening, you reach Bayankhongor, resting before entering the deep Gobi regions.